 Download our FREE smartphone app today!

 Download our enrichment timetable to find out about our huge range of clubs and activities.
-An updated timetable will be available from September 2018.
+An updated timetable will be available from Januray 2019.

-Our enrichment programme offers a broad and interesting variety of activities before and after school including table tennis, sing out, football, STEM, photography, drama and non-contact boxing.
-These activities extend and develop what students study during the day and provide opportunities to make accelerated progress and learn about new, more challenging concepts.
+Our enrichment programme offers a broad and interesting variety of activities before and after school including table tennis, sing out, football, STEM (Science, Technology, Engineering, Maths), photography, drama and non-contact boxing.
+These activities extend and develop what students study during the day and provide opportunities for them to make accelerated progress and learn about new, more challenging concepts.

 We also offer a huge range of visits and trips as well as the opportunity to take part in performances and productions.